 West Lothian Council

-- Instructed by McDonald’s Restaurants to apply for a late hours catering licence to allow 24/7 trading at a new restaurant in the Port Glasgow.
+- Assisted POA Restaurants Limited with an application for a variation of its current late hours catering licence to allow 24/7 trading at the drive-through.

 Other key lawyers: